ybeaz/demo-js-item-carousel/README.md

 * Displays the product card with details, including price, product name and the main hero image
 * Display the product image galery
 * Interacts intuitively; if you click on the image, you should see an overlay with a carousal of all thumbnail images
-* Avoid the screen flickering while the app are loaded.
+* Avoid the screen flickering while the app is loaded.
 Show spinner and darker background in the time of loading
 * Build app with the help of the only React hooks, utilise modern React features (React.lazy(), Suspence)